 That’s why we suggest adding breadcrumbs on Shopify sites and marking them up with BreadcrumbList structured data to get Google on the right track.

-Link Building: Get Quality Backlinks for Your Shopify Store
+Link Building on Shopify: Get Quality Backlinks for Your Store

 Link building is the strategy of getting your Shopify store noticed by placing its link in various places on the Internet, including forums and social media.
 When it comes to Shopify and SEO, you should focus on gaining high-quality backlinks.
 Relying on spammy techniques such as buying links or writing pointless content just to get a backlink would be the wrong way.